voxel/voxel-clientmc/README.md

 You should now be disconnected in the vanilla client, and logged in from the voxel-clientmc web-based client.
 Once you're logged in, the link you've received in step 3 can be reused to re-login via the web browser as long as the server is up.
+You can also use the `/web` command from the console or as a user to retrieve this URL.

-For advanced proxy configuration, see the [wsmc documentation](https://github.com/deathcap/wsmc).
+For advanced proxy configuration and more details, see the [wsmc documentation](https://github.com/deathcap/wsmc).

 ## Status